Bengal vs Maine Coon: Ultimate Breed Comparison Guide

 Bengal Cat History

-Hybrid Origins The Bengal is a meticulously engineered hybrid breed, developed by crossing domestic cats with the wild Asian Leopard Cat (Prionailurus bengalensis).
+Hybrid Origins The Bengal is a fascinating engineered breed, the result of crossing domestic cats with the wild Asian Leopard Cat (Prionailurus bengalensis).
+If you're looking into semi-wild hybrids, you might also find our Bengal vs. Savannah cat comparison helpful for understanding high-octane energy levels.

 Development Timeline:

-• 1963: Jean Mill pioneers the first cross between an Asian Leopard Cat and a domestic cat.
+• 1963: Jean Mill pulls off the first cross between an Asian Leopard Cat and a domestic feline.

-• 1970s: Dr. Willard Centerwall breeds hybrids for genetic research on feline leukemia.
+• 1970s: Dr. Willard Centerwall breeds hybrids while researching genetic resistance to feline leukemia.

-• 1980s: Jean Mill acquires Centerwall's hybrids and advances the breeding program.
+• 1980s: Jean Mill takes over Centerwall's work to seriously refine the breeding program.

 Modern Bengals: